Cogges/cogges.github.io/groups.md

 ### Tuesday evening

-We would be pleased to welcome new members to our group to study the bible with reference to the sermon series or follow a book of the bible or a theme and we have a time of prayer for each other's needs.
-We hope to have a social event each term.
+We are a friendly, relaxed and welcoming group whose aim is to help each other put God's word into practice.
+We have an informal mix of catching up over coffee and cake, reading the Bible together and praying for whatever needs arise -- lots of lively discussion and a light touch.

-Leader: Gill Curwood.
-Weeks 1, 3, 4 & 5.
-Venue: Newland Mill
+Leaders: Malcolm & Jane Harper.
+Weeks 1, 2, 4 & 5.
+Venue: usually Gloucester Place.

 ### Tuesday evening